SamL98/SPSkip/README.md

 ## MacOS

-The `hook_resolver` directory builds to the library that resolves addresses necessary for hooking.
+The `persistence_ensurer` directory builds to a library that a) observes automatic Spotify updates and b) reinjects itself and the skiptracer library into the downloaded executable.

-The `LibSkipMac` directory then uses this library and builds to the final skiptracer that can be inserted into the application binary.
+The `LibSkipMac` directory builds to the final skiptracer that can be inserted into the application binary.
+It also performs the automatic hook resolution.

 ## iOS